daryl-sen/easy-lab-lms/README.md

-# easy-lab-lms
+# Easy Lab LMS

-A lab management system built for SFU Vision Lab
+A simple Lab Management System built for the Vision Lab at Simon Fraser University.

+Details to come